top of page

 Historic Paintings through Scent

-A partnership across continents, Bharti and Nicolas dream of a world where fragrance is profoundly embedded in the way gardens are experienced, represented, and understood.
-Bagh-e Hind invites audiences to take pleasure in the aesthetic constructions of each painting - to saturate their senses in order to reimagine new dimensions of love, abundance and pleasure.
+Bagh-e Hind is an invitation to audiences everywhere to engage emotionally with art history, to take pleasure in the aesthetic constructions of each painting, and to saturate their senses in order to reimagine new dimensions of love, abundance and pleasure.

 bottom of page